Inflammation . Patient guide

 Why a clinician would order it

 In unexplained fatigue, joint or muscle aches, post-viral recovery monitoring, work-up of autoimmune disease, as part of a pre-treatment baseline, and in pre-operative bloodwork (especially before a hair transplant).
-A high-sensitivity CRP is also used to estimate longer-term cardiovascular risk.
+A high-sensitivity CRP is sometimes used to estimate longer-term cardiovascular risk in research and private practice, though it is not part of NHS risk tools such as QRISK3 or NICE NG238 lipid pathways.

 If your level is outside the range